Before you go out and buy a new dog, you have to think long and hard about the type of dog that you want. Should the breed be large or small?

 How Big is a Full-Grown Norwegian Buhund?

-As I have already mentioned, the Norwegian Buhund is a dog that is small, but it maintains its proportions surprisingly well.
+As I have already mentioned, the Norwegian Buhund is a small dog, but it maintains its proportions surprisingly well.

 There is also the fact that this dog’s fur often makes them look larger than they are.
 You may be surprised to learn how small these dogs are if you have only ever glanced at them.